Gherman Pântea: Legacy

-On the commemoration of the Odesa Massacre in 2011, Romanian filmmaker Florin Iepan produced the documentary Odessa, which gives evidence about the scale of murder.
+On the 2011 commemoration of the Odessa massacre, Romanian filmmaker Florin Iepan produced the documentary Odessa, which gives evidence about the scale of murder.
 In an earlier interview, Iepan mentioned that Pântea was "an interesting character" and "a rather luminous figure in that context of bitterness and violence."
 During debates with the public, held after the film's release, Iepan also quoted Pântea's report to Antonescu as proof that some Romanian officials knew about (and, in this case, deplored) the killings in the city.

 However, Pântea's own testimonies on the Holocaust subject have various ambiguities and omissions.
 Mark Mazower notes that, in writing his reports, Pântea never realized the level of Antonescu's involvement in the 1941 Massacre.
 Before the official recognition of Holocaust crimes, the Odesa mayor's accounts were being cited against themselves by those who tried to minimize Romanian involvement.
 In reaction, Jewish community historian Teodor Wexler argued that the attempt was missing its target: "Gherman Pântea's letter [is] of an unrestrained tragicalness", confirming "once and for all the historical responsibility of those who dictated the undertaking of the Holocaust in Romania."

 Following the dissolution of the Soviet Union in 1991, most of Bessarabia returned to independence, as the Republic of Moldova.
 As of that moment, Pântea's name continues to be a subject of contention in the debates over Moldovan nationhood: a hero to the pro-unionists, he is largely ignored by the Moldovenists.
 This was noted in 2010 by unionist politician Mircea Druc, who assessed that, other than a commemorative plaque in Chișinău, there was little left to attest Pântea's significance to the Moldovan Republic.
 Nicolae Costin, who was Mayor of Chișinău between 1990 and 1994, reportedly sought to revive Pântea's urban projects (continued, after another long hiatus, by Dorin Chirtoacă).